 Ongoing research initiatives give UChicago Medicine patients access to leading-edge treatment techniques for hypertensive disorders.
 Our physician-scientists are constantly exploring improved strategies for treatment and prevention.

-In collaboration with the University of Chicago Medicine Diabetes Research and Training Center, Dr. Bakris leads clinical studies that examine genetic predisposition to hypertension and how it interacts with other cardiovascular and renal risk factors that can affect treatment.
+In collaboration with the University of Chicago Medicine Diabetes Research and Training Center, Dr. Bakris serves on national guideline committees and leads clinical studies that examine progression of diabetic kidney disease and studies examining innovations in resistant hypertension.
 His research outcomes are applied directly to patient care, helping us to provide advanced treatments for patients with hypertensive disorders.

-Dr. Bakris and his team have studied the development of kidney disease in people who have diabetes.
+Dr. Bakris and his team focus on progression of kidney disease.
 His team has also investigated how treatment for high blood pressure can slow or prevent progression to dialysis in diabetic patients.
 The Comprehensive Hypertension Center is housed within the University of Chicago Medicine Kovler Comprehensive Diabetes Center, offering specialized care for patients who have diabetes.